-During the summer months it is common to be host to large events, company gatherings and on the personal side maybe a family reunion or wedding.
-These events should be protected with an insurance policy.
-We’ve put together a list of FAQ’s for you to determine if your next event should be covered!
+Particularly during the summer months, it is common to host large events, company gatherings and maybe a family reunion or a wedding or two.
+These events should, most likely, be protected with an insurance policy.
+We’ve put together a list of FAQ’s for you to determine if your next event should be covered under general liability insurance!

 Who is protected under a Special Event General Liability Insurance policy?

 The policy protects the person or business/organization under whose name it was purchased (the “Named Insured”).
 Your facility can also be added as an “Additional Insured.”

 My venue has asked for a certificate of insurance with them added as an “Additional Insured.“ What does this mean and how do I add them?

 You, the special event host, will most likely be required to provide proof of liability insurance to the facility/venue where you have decided to hold your special event.
 In addition to providing proof to the facility/venue that you have secured a liability insurance policy (in the form of a piece of paper known as a “Certificate of Insurance“), you may also be required to add the facility/venue to this required liability insurance policy as an insured.
 This is known as adding the facility/venue as an “Additional Insured“ to the Special Event General Liability insurance policy.